 I ran home as fast as I could.
 I knew I was in trouble because we were never to go to the pond by ourselves, but I had.
-What a terrible error on a 3 1/2 years little mind.
-I burst through the door to my mom and grandma, but only to meet my mother’s wrath about being wet, dirty and covered in pond scum.
+What a terrible error on a 3 1/2-year-old’s little mind.
+I burst through the door to my mom and grandma, only to meet my mother’s wrath about being wet, dirty and covered in pond scum.
 I told her I fell off the log in the pond.
 I was going to get a whipping, but my grandma intervened.
-She drew a bath to clean me up, but every time she tried to tip my head back to do my hair I fought her, holler and cried.
-She finally had enough, she threw my head under the water.
+She drew a bath to clean me up, but every time she tried to tip my head back to do my hair I fought her, hollered and cried.
+She finally had enough; she threw my head under the water.
 I knew then I was really going to die.

 My uncles tormented and abused me for more years than I can remember.
-The woods, the chicken coop under the stairs, the basements, just about anywhere.
+The woods, the chicken coop, under the stairs, the basements, just about anywhere.

-My grandma told me, “It was man that was hurting me not God.”
+My grandma told me, “It was a man that was hurting me not God.”
 I stayed quiet.
 I was 14 when my uncle last abused me, and at 15 I turned my father in to my school counselor.
 I was taken out of the home, put into foster care.
-There was a trial, my father plead guilty.
+There was a trial, my father pled guilty.
 He was ordered to go to counseling and to stop drinking, for he claimed every time he abused me he was drunk.
-I remained in foster care away from mother, my siblings and my grandmother.
+I remained in foster care away from mother, my siblings, and my grandmother.
 It all came true, it happened just like dad said it would.

 I was placed in an abusive foster home.
 It was about two weeks when my foster dad approached me.
 He too said it had to be our secret.
 I knew what that meant, stay quiet or lose another family.
 My foster mom was good to me and I really liked her.
 I stayed quiet, for that was what I had learned.